-LOS ANGELES (KABC) -- The mother of a special needs teen, who was killed in South Los Angeles allegedly over the color of his shoes, gave an emotional testimony in court in the trial of her son's accused killers.
+LOS ANGELES (KABC) -- Two men were found guilty on Monday of first-degree murder in the slaying of a special needs teen, who was gunned down in South Los Angeles allegedly over the color of his shoes.

-Mother of teen shot in South LA over shoes gives emotional testimony in court
+MORE: Mother of Tavin Price gives emotional testimony in court

 More TOP STORIES News